Last updated on 10 February 2022

 - Avoid tight-fitting clothing which increases the pressure in the abdomen, thus increasing the chances of reflux

-You may first try over-the-counter medications such as antacids.
-They work by neutralising the gastric acid.
+Over-the-counter medications, such as antacids, work by neutralising the gastric acid.

 If your symptoms are persistent, your doctor may prescribe the following medications which work by reducing acid production:

-- Histamine Receptor Antagonist (H2RA) such as famotidine or cimetidine;
+Histamine receptor antagonists (H2RA) such as famotidine or cimetidine;

 In this procedure, a medical device is inserted through your mouth to create folds at the distal oesophagus.
 A barrier is thus created between the stomach and the oesophagus, preventing acid reflux.